Susan Starr: Career

 Susan began her studies with Eleanor Sokoloff at age four.
 Starr began her studies at the Curtis Institute of Music at the age of seven where she studied with Rudolf Serkin from the age of thirteen until her graduation in 1961, and was one of the youngest pianists to have studied at the institute.
 She was a Silver Medalist at the 1962 Tchaikovsky Competition.

-Starr performed on more than fifty occasions with the Philadelphia Orchestra, since her debut at age five, an engagement that marked her as the youngest soloist to ever appear with a major orchestra.
-She has also been heard with the New York Philharmonic Orchestra, first appearing with them at age eight, and marking the start of her becoming a Steinway Artist, as well as the Chicago Symphony Orchestra, Moscow State Symphony, and the National Symphony Orchestra and the orchestras of Atlanta, Baltimore, Dallas, St. Louis, Denver, Houston, Pittsburgh, Indianapolis, Memphis, Milwaukee, Minnesota, Montreal, New Jersey, New Orleans, and Vancouver, among others.
+Starr performed on more than fifty occasions with the Philadelphia Orchestra, since her debut at age six, an engagement that marked her as the youngest soloist to ever appear with a major orchestra.
+She has also been heard with the New York Philharmonic, first appearing with them at age eight, and marking the start of her becoming a Steinway Artist, as well as the Chicago Symphony Orchestra, Moscow State Symphony, and the National Symphony Orchestra and the orchestras of Atlanta, Baltimore, Dallas, St. Louis, Denver, Houston, Pittsburgh, Indianapolis, Memphis, Milwaukee, Minnesota, Montreal, New Jersey, New Orleans, and Vancouver, among others.
 In 1977, Starr performed at the White House at the invitation of President Carter.

-Among the eminent conductors who have chosen Starr as soloist throughout her career are Charles Dutoit, Aldo Ceccato, Rafael Frühbeck de Burgos, Erich Kunzel, Raymond Leppard, Sir Neville Marriner, Gennady Rozhdestvensky, Maxim Shostakovich, Joseph Silverstein, Stanislaw Skrowaczewski, and Leonard Slatkin as well as the late conductors Leonard Bernstein, Arthur Fiedler, Eugene Ormandy, Max Rudolf, Robert Shaw, and William Steinberg.
+Among the eminent conductors who have chosen Starr as soloist throughout her career are Charles Dutoit, Aldo Ceccato, Rafael Frühbeck de Burgos, Erich Kunzel, Raymond Leppard, Sir Neville Marriner, Gennady Rozhdestvensky, Maxim Shostakovich, Joseph Silverstein, Stanisław Skrowaczewski, and Leonard Slatkin as well as the late conductors Leonard Bernstein, Arthur Fiedler, Eugene Ormandy, Max Rudolf, Robert Shaw, and William Steinberg.
 More recently she has performed under the baton of conductors such as Kenneth Schermerhorn, Leif Bjaland, Emil de Cou, Gerhardt Zimmerman, George Hanson, Alastair Neale, Richard Westerfield, Miguel Harth-Bedoya, Michael Christie, and William Eddins.